LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

    y_{n+1} &= z_s.
    :label: ARKODE_RKC_RKL

-The corresponding coefficients can be found in :cite:p:`VSH:04, MBA:14`, respectively.
+The corresponding coefficients can be found in :cite:p:`VSH:04` and :cite:p:`MBA:14`, respectively.

 LSRK methods of STS type are designed for stiff problems characterized by having Jacobians with eigenvalues that have large real and small imaginary parts.
 While those problems are traditionally treated using implicit methods, STS methods are explicit.
-To achieve stability for these stiff problems, STS methods use more stages than conventional Runge-Kutta (RK) methods to extend the stability region along the negative real axis.
+To achieve stability for these stiff problems, STS methods use more stages than conventional Runge-Kutta methods to extend the stability region along the negative real axis.
 The extent of this stability region is proportional to the square of the number of stages used.

+LSRK methods of the SSP type are designed to preserve the so-called "strong-stability" properties of advection-type equations.
+For details, see :cite:p:`K:08`.
-The SSPRK methods in ARKODE use the following Shu and Osher representation of explicit RK methods:
+The SSPRK methods in ARKODE use the following Shu--Osher representation :cite:p:`SO:88` of explicit Runge--Kutta methods:

 .. math::
    z_1 &= y_n,\\